Grantone/Punchline/README.md

-PunchLine
+# PunchLine

 A web application that allows users to create a one minute pitch and also get feedback with votes.

-By Granton Mchana
+#### By Granton Mchana

-Description
+#### Description

 This is a web application that allows various users to submit a short pitch.
-Users can also be able to view other pitches from different categories e.g Pick-up Lines, Interview Pitches, Product Pitches, Promotion Pitches,giv a comment and vote.
+Users can also be able to view other pitches from different categories e.g Pick-up Lines, Interview Pitches, Product Pitches, Promotion Pitches,give a comment and vote.
 For a user to do any of that, they need to have registered.

 User Stories